 North Adams' free weekly Party in the Park continues tonight with the Arthur Holmes Band and Thursdays through August.
 The Pitts field equivalent, Live on the Lake also continues on Wednesdays through August.
 Classic rockers Greylock play next.

 Concerts at Windsor Lake in North Adams takes place on Wednesdays through Aug.
 29, with Miss Guided next week.

-Tonight also kicks off a weekend-long run, "MCP: Criminal Intent" is a 17-member cabaret show by Mill City Productions
+Tonight also kicks off a weekend-long run, "MCP: Criminal Intent" is a 17-member cabaret show by Mill City Productions in North Adams.